saracoth/newdark-mods/doc/Mod-Radar.md

 The radar is active by default.

+### Keybinding

 Toggle controls are possible, but currently a bit of a pain.
 A future update might add a radar toggle button to the inventory UI somewhere.
 In the meanwhile, you could try manually adding a keybind.
-System Shock 2 instructions are similar to [Thief keybinds](Keybinds.md), but you'll use a summon_obj command instead.
-Note that these commands only work when your player character has access to their inventory and other controls.
+System Shock 2 instructions are similar to [Thief keybinds](Keybinds.md), but you'll use a `summon_obj` command instead.
+Note that `summon_obj` commands only work when your player character has access to their inventory and other controls.
+This same command is used to create navigation markers on your map in the vanilla game.

 ```
 bind r+ctrl "summon_obj j4fshockdarcontrolitem"